-First: As discussed above the virus attaches to host cells by linking to ACE2 receptor sites on the cell.
+As discussed above the virus attaches to host cells by linking to ACE2 receptor sites on the cell.
 There is evidence that the host cells present more such binding sites in the presence of Covid-19 so they can be more easily infected.
-It is thought that this binding of the virus to the cells is blocked by hydroxychloroquine which renders the ACE2 receptor site less receptive to the virus.
+It is thought that this binding of the virus to the cells is blocked by hydroxychloroquine.
+This then renders the ACE2 receptor site less receptive to the virus.

-Third: Hydroychloroquine interferes with the release of newly formed viruses from the host cells in a rather complicated process: Once viruses have docked with the ACE2 receptor site they are enveloped in a piece of the outer membrane of the cell and carried into the cell interior in a little sac called an endosome.
-In order to be released from this endosome so the viruses can begin to use the cell machinery to replicate another sac (called a lysosome) within the cell which is filled with acid and digestive enzymes fuses with the endosome and the acid-dependent enzymes rupture the endosome so the viruses are released.
-Hydroxychloroquine is highly alkaline and it accumulates in lysosomes and neutralizes the acid so when the lysosome fuses with the endosome the enzymes cannot do anything and the viruses are trapped.
+Hydroychloroquine interferes with the release of newly formed viruses from the host cells in a rather complicated process.
+Once viruses have docked with the ACE2 receptor site they are enveloped in a piece of the outer membrane of the cell.
+Then carried into the cell interior in a little sac called an endosome.
+In order to be released from this endosome so the viruses can begin to use the cell machinery to replicate another sac (called a lysosome).
+Within the cell which is filled with acid and digestive enzymes fuses with the endosome and the acid-dependent enzymes rupture the endosome so the viruses are released.
+Hydroxychloroquine is highly alkaline and it accumulates in lysosomes.
+It neutralizes the acid so when the lysosome fuses with the endosome the enzymes cannot do anything and the viruses are trapped.
 (Lancet Infect Dis.
 2003 Nov; 3(11): 722–727).

-Fourth: Zinc has been described as interfering with the formation of RNA in other studies of viral reproduction and so zinc is often added to the treatment supporting Covid-19 sufferers.
+Zinc has been described as interfering with the formation of RNA in other studies of viral reproduction.
+Hence zinc is often added to the treatment supporting Covid-19 sufferers.

-Despite the lack of double-blind placebo controlled clinical trials with hundreds of participants taking months, many doctors are prescribing hydroxychloroquine and zinc on the basis of many anecdotes about the efficacy of the combination.
-Normally extensive trials are done on new drugs partially to flush out the potential side effects but in the case of hydroxychloroquine which has been in use for over 40 years the side effects are well-known to be minimal at therapeutic doses for long-term use as lupus and RA sufferers will attest.
+Despite the lack of double-blind placebo controlled clinical trials with hundreds of participants taking months many doctors are prescribing hydroxychloroquine and zinc.
+On the basis of many anecdotes about the efficacy of the combination.
+Normally extensive trials are done on new drugs.
+Partially to flush out the potential side effects.
+However in the case of hydroxychloroquine which has been in use for over 40 years the side effects are well-known to be minimal at therapeutic doses for long-term use as lupus and RA sufferers will attest.